2018-2019 Board of Directors, from left to right: Drs. William Miller, Mike Barry, Lindsay Cherpak,

 Dr. William Miller, Past President

-Dr. William (Willie) Miller is the Past President of the CAR, having served as President from 2015-2017.
-H has served on the CAR Board of Directors since 2010 and was a member of the Board of Chancellors of the American College of Radiology from 2013-2015.
+Dr. Miller is the Past President of the Canadian Association of Radiologists (CAR) and has served on the CAR Board of Directors since 2010.
+He is currently serving his second term on the American College of Radiology Board of Chancellors.

 Dr. Miller graduated from the Faculty of Medicine at the University of Manitoba.
-He completed a rotating internship at McGill University in Montreal and then went on to practice as a family physician for 13 years before undertaking a four-year radiology residency at the University of Missouri.
-He completed his training with a two-year neuroradiology fellowship at the University of Toronto and has been practicing neuroradiology in Ottawa since 1999.
+He completed a rotating internship at McGill University in Montreal and then went on to practice as a family physician for 13 years before returning to complete a 4 year radiology residency at the University of Missouri.
+He completed his training with a 2 year neuroradiology fellowship at the University of Toronto.
+He has practiced neuroradilogy in Ottawa since 1999.

 Dr. Michael Barry, Vice President